 In its essence, a CSV is really just a list of rows and each row is just a list of columns.
 That's pretty much it!
 Any other meaning, even something as benign as "this column contains numbers" isn't tracked in the CSV itself.

-Depending on whether the CSV has a header row or not, the user of our library will want to reference the CSV columns by a either a column name or column number respectively.
-In a dynamic language (like Python) this is easily handled, we would provide separate methods for indexing columns by either header name or column number, and it would be the programmer's job to keep track of when to use which.
+Depending on whether the CSV has a header row or not, the user of our library will want to reference the CSV columns by either a column name or column number.
+In a dynamic language (like Python) this is easily handled.
+We would provide separate methods for indexing columns by either header name or column number, and it would be the programmer's job to keep track of when to use which.
 In a strongly-typed language like Haskell however, we prefer to prevent such mistakes at compile time.
 Effectively, we want to give the programmer jigsaw pieces that only fit together in a way that works!

 For the sake of pedagogy our miniature CSV library will perform the following tasks: